ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

    *  DNS subdomain that is linked to the root domain on the primary instance
    *  DNS and AD replication set-up between the AD virtual machines on the primary and secondary instances.
    *  PSC (Platform Services Controller) deployed and configured to replicate with the PSC on the primary instance.
-   *  VMware vCenter on the secondary instances are set up with Enhanced Link Mode to the vCenter on the primary instance.
+   *  VMware vCenter on the secondary instances are set up with Enhanced Linked Mode to the vCenter on the primary instance.
-   *  The NSX Managers on the secondary instances are set up as secondary NSX Managers linked to the NSX Manager on the primary instance.

 ## vCenter Server multi-site deployment